 This show has now closed, click here for a listing of current and future London shows

-A major revival of David Hare's play Amy's View directed by Peter Hall and starring Felicity Kendal, Jenna Russell and Gawn Grainger.
+A major revival of David Hare's play Amy's View in London directed by Sir Peter Hall and starring Felicity Kendal, Jenna Russell and Gawn Grainger.

 "An absorbing, funny and touching revival by Peter Hall" The Independent